-Have you ever wondered what happens when an Agfa Silette, one of the many nodescript german viewfinder cameras of the 1950ies and -60ies lies close to a Rolleiflex for a night?
-Maybe not, but i have the answer: The product of this one night stand might as well be the Agfa Flexilette.
+Have you ever wondered what happens at night in your camera cabinett when you put an Agfa Silette, one of the many nondescript german viewfinder cameras of the 1950ies and -60ies, too close to a Rolleiflex?
+Maybe not, but i have a possible answer: The product of this one night stand could be one of my favorite 35mm cameras: the Agfa Flexilette.

 For some time i am a keen follower of the category “in your bag” of the also in many other aspects inspiring website Japan Camera Hunter and with every new post i marvel at with how much equipment we as photographers are willing to burden ourselves while walking on the face of this planet.
 From a compact lightweight Olympus XA to a wooden 4×5 inch “travel camera”.
 My most prevalent thoughts while reading are „Kudos for carrying the better half of a camera shop over the shoulder“, „That’s a camera i’d like to have“ or „I should send them a picture of my own bag some day“.
 Continue reading “My CL in „in your bag“”